 The iOS 16 wallpaper problem

-With iOS 16 (which is currently in beta), it appears impossible to set two different images as your Home Screen and Lock Screen wallpapers.
+With iOS 16, it appears impossible to set two different images as your Home Screen and Lock Screen wallpapers.
 Every time you go to Settings or edit the wallpaper from the Lock Screen, it will use the same image on both the Home Screen and the Lock Screen.
 In most cases, it doesn’t matter whether you choose Set as Wallpaper Pair or Customize Home Screen.
 But this situation is addressable.